 Do We Have More or Less Patience as We Grow Older?

-Those of us who have had children know that raising a child is as unpredictable as it can possibly be.
-You expect things to be a certain way, and at times our child might rebel or simply need some time to learn what we expect of them.
+Those of us who have had children know that raising a child is as unpredictable as it can be.
+You expect things to be a certain way, and at times our children might rebel or simply need some time to learn what we expect of them.

 As we age, we get more and more set in our daily routines.
-We have grown into a particular mindset, and our tolerances for things we disapprove of can be more cut and dry.
+We have grown into a particular mindset, and our tolerance for things we disapprove of can be cut and dry.

 It is important to be mindful of this when considering adopting a child in your later years.
 Are you up for the challenge?